The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in New York, US

 English

-Anupama Kale is a Neurologist in Amherst, New York.
-Dr. Kale has been practicing medicine for over 18 years and is rated as an Advanced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Cramp-Fasciculation Syndrome, and Athetosis.
+Anupama Kale is a Sleep Medicine provider practicing medicine in Buffalo, New York.
+She has been practicing medicine for over 18 years.
+Dr. Kale is rated as an Advanced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
+She is also highly rated in 25 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Cramp-Fasciculation Syndrome, and Athetosis.

 Advanced in Mitochondrial Trifunctional Protein Deficiency